GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Complexity kills.
-It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
+> ### Our goals are very simple.
+We're going to create the software that puts a computer on every desk and in every home.
 >
-> ~ *Ray Ozzie*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts